krishashah64/PatientCareManager/README.md

 # PatientCareManager
-A healthcare-focused full-stack web application built with **.NET (C#) for the backend** and **Angular** for the frontend.
-This app allows healthcare professionals to to manage patient records efficiently.
-It includes features such as search, filtering, sorting, pagination, and viewing patient's recommendations such as allergy checks and screenings.
+A healthcare-focused full-stack web application built with **.NET (C#) for the backend** and **Angular** for the front end.
+This app allows healthcare professionals to manage patient records efficiently.
+It includes features such as search, filtering, sorting, pagination, and viewing patient recommendations such as allergy checks and screenings.

 ## Features